jason-scot/portfolio-assistant/README.md

 * An open terminal having successfully ran `az login` into the subscription you will use
 * `export` the following local env variables for ease of use running the scripts below
   * `export RG_STOCKTRADER=`<*Your Azure Resource Group*>
+  * `export AVZONE_OPENAI=`<*Availability Zone to deploy OpenAI service to*> (NOTE: for lowest latency, use the closest AZ to the AZ of RG_STOCKTRADER that supports Azure OpenAI service, recognizing that not all AZs support OpenAI)
   * `export KS_STOCKTRADER=`<*Your Kubernetes Service running Stocktrader*>
   * `export AZ_SUBSCRIPTION_ID=`<*Your Azure Subscription ID*>
   * `export OWNER_EMAIL=`<*Email Address of the Resources Owner*>